The FEWI Centre in Terling is open Mon-Thursday 8am-3pm.

 Essex Federation covers a huge geographical area, from the more industrial south, along the beautiful coastline and into the more rural villages in the north of the county.
-We are the largest Federation with approximately 9,000 members in 214 Institutes
+We are one of the largest Federations with approximately 8,500 members in 198 Institutes

 WI meetings usually follow a pattern, meeting either in the morning, afternoon or evening with a Speaker or Demonstrator, followed by refreshments with time to socialize.
 Information on forthcoming events within the WI are discussed as well as news from national headquarters on events, current campaign issues, competitions and items relating to activities within Essex.
 Many WIs also meet during the month for more specialist activities often a book or lunch club, rambling or craft group or a choir or drama section.

 The Aim of the WI is: